VIVEKCHOWDARI10/Jenkins/test/ My-Instructons.txt/README.md

 👉 Creates an SSH key pair:

 * Private key → stays on Jenkins

 * Public key → shared with GitHub / server

-We generate an SSH key under the Jenkins user so Jenkins can securely authenticate to GitHub or servers without human intervention in CI/CD pipelines.”
+We generate an SSH key under the Jenkins user so Jenkins can securely authenticate to GitHub or servers without human intervention in CI/CD pipelines.

 For production-level DevOps:
 ✅ SSH keys